symfony/symfony-docs/book/forms.rst

 Built-in Field Types
 --------------------

-Symfony comes standard with a large group of field types that cover all of the common form fields and data types you'll encounter:
+Symfony2 comes standard with a large group of field types that cover all of the common form fields and data types you'll encounter:

 .. include:: /reference/forms/types/map.rst.inc